'Women and War'

 Emma Turnbull is working with the National Trust on a collaborative project on the subject of female activism during the English Civil War.
 The project aims to reinvigorate the historical content that is on offer to visitors of National Trust properties based on new archival research.

 Emma is working with three National Trust properties, providing staff and volunteers with innovative, property-specific interpretations of the Civil-War experiences of women.
-Lady Mary Bankes of Corfe Castle and Katherine and Elizabeth Murray of Ham House are her principal case studies.
+Lady Mary Bankes of Corfe Castle and Catherine and Elizabeth Murray of Ham House are her principal case studies.
 Emma hopes that her research will bring to life the active choices and strategies that women pursued during the seventeenth-century conflict.

 In the second year of the project, Emma is extending the scope of her partnership to include Knowsley Hall, Lancashire.
 Emma has been working with the curator to reassess the remarkable story of Charlotte, Countess of Derby, who defended Lathom House from a parliamentarian siege.